IzabelaWodarska/Portfolio/README.md

 # Portfolio

 <h2>About me</h2>
 My name is Izabela Wódarska.
-I'm in my last year of engineering studies and few months ago I have started to interest in software testing so I devoted my Diploma Thesis about Software Testing Process, so I've learned a lot.
-I develop my skills through literature, ISTQB syllabus, free online tasks, webinars, social media groups and mentoring.
+I'm in my last year of engineering studies and a few months ago I have started to be interested in software testing.
+My Diploma Thesis focuses on Software Testing Process.
+I have been developing my skills through literature, ISTQB syllabus, free online tasks, webinars, social media groups and mentoring program.
 Currently, I am building my portfolio and actively preparing for the profession by participating in a polish crowdtesting project.
 I am very committed and willing to develop my skills in this field.

 <h2>Tools</h2>
 <ul>